ros-controls/ros2_control/hardware_interface/README.md

   ++update_loop_counter_;
   update_loop_counter_ %= main_loop_update_rate_;
 }
 ```

-### Suggestions for having different update rate for each `hardware_interface` by measuring elapsed time
+### Best practice for having different update rate for each `hardware_interface` by measuring elapsed time
 Another way to decide if hardware communication should be executed in the`read(const rclcpp::Time & time, const rclcpp::Duration & period)` and/or
 `write(const rclcpp::Time & time, const rclcpp::Duration & period)` implementations is to measure elapsed time since last pass: